sagemath/trac_to_gh/Issue 9991.md

 exit 0
 ```

-which indicates a failure of {{{sage-make_relative
+which indicates a failure of `sage-make_relative` is unimportant.
-}}} is unimportant.
 But still it is annoying and led me to believe there was a more serious bug.

-It does not seem appropriate to let {{{sage-make_relative
-}}} fail, but it would be much better if {{{sage-make_relative
-}}} can be removed, and its functionality moved to the script that calls it, which is `$SAGE_ROOT/spkg/base/sage-spkg`
+It does not seem appropriate to let `sage-make_relative` fail, but it would be much better if `sage-make_relative` can be removed, and its functionality moved to the script that calls it, which is `$SAGE_ROOT/spkg/base/sage-spkg`.

 I've attached a copy of `$SAGE_ROOT/spkg/base/sage-make_relative`, which I believe could be written much better.
 I'm attaching it, since I will want to create an external link to this file.

 Dave

+---

+Apply
+1. [attachment:trac_9992-run_sage-make_relative_conditionally.scripts.patch]
+to the Sage **scripts repository**.

 Issue created by migration from https://trac.sagemath.org/ticket/9992